3D models are ubiquitous in many fields:

 zbuffer(position) = z

-The Z-buffer is initialized to the maximum depth value (1.0, corresponding to the far plane) at the beginning of each frame.
+The Z-buffer is initialized to the maximum depth value (1.0, corresponding to the far plane) at the start of every frame.
 Each fragment updates the Z-buffer if its depth is smaller (closer to the camera) than the stored value.
-This guarantees that only the closest fragment is displayed, regardless of the drawing order of the triangles.
+This ensures that only the closest fragment is drawn, independently of the drawing order of the triangles.

-This step is performed automatically by the GPU (non-programmable), provided that the depth test is enabled (glEnable(GL_DEPTH_TEST) in OpenGL).
+This step is performed automatically by the GPU (not programmable),

-Rasterization takes each 2D-projected triangle and determines the set of pixels it covers.
+The rasterization takes each triangle projected in 2D and determines the set of pixels it covers.
 For each covered pixel (called a fragment), the attributes of the triangle’s three vertices are interpolated barycentrically.
-The fragment shader receives these interpolated attributes and computes the fragment’s final color by applying the Phong illumination model.
-The depth test (Z-buffer) then compares the fragment’s depth with the stored value for that pixel: only the fragment closest to the camera is kept, the others are discarded.
-The result of all these stages is the final image, stored in the framebuffer and displayed on screen.
+The fragment shader receives these interpolated attributes and computes the final color of the fragment by applying the Phong illumination model.
+The depth test (Z-buffer) then compares the fragment’s depth with the value stored for that pixel: only the fragment closest to the camera is kept, the others are discarded.
+The result of this sequence of steps is the final image, stored in the framebuffer and displayed on the screen.

-The complete sequence of these stages is summarized in the diagram below.
+The full sequence of these steps is summarized in the diagram below.

-Vertex shader: transforms positions and normals, passes attributes to the fragment shader.
+Vertex shader : transforms the positions and normals, transmits the attributes to the fragment shader.

 #version 330 core